alantech/iasql/CONTRIBUTING.md

 ### `iasql_commit`

-This can only happen if a transaction has been opened first. this function executes the following steps:
+This can only happen if a transaction has been opened first.
+This function executes the following steps:

 1. Insert a new "start commit" record in `iasql_audit_log`.
 2. Get the previous start commit record.